Study to explore the power of community-driven change

 The Resilience Fund for Women in Global Value Chains

-With women forming the backbone of global value chains, this initiative brings together companies, foundations and feminist leaders to invest in women’s economic resilience, safety and health and aims to flip the script on traditional, top-down philanthropy.
-Through an innovative model, the Resilience Fund for Women brings…
+With women forming the backbone of global value chains, this pooled funding initiative brings together companies, foundations and women leaders to strengthen women’s health, safety and economic resilience in supply chain communities across South and Southeast Asia.
+The Resilience Fund responds to the growing reality…